 The Lord tries (or tests) the righteous: but the wicked and him that loves violence his soul hates.
 Upon the wicked he shall rain snares (or burning coals), fire and brimstone (as He did in the case of Sodom and Gomorrah), and a horrible tempest (or a burning wind): this shall be the portion of their cup (or their portion to partake of) (Psalm 11:5-6).

 Scripture reveals: Blessed is the nation whose God is the Lord; and the people whom he has chosen to be his own inheritance.
 The Lord looks from heaven; he beholds all the sons of men.
 From the place of his habitation he looks upon all the inhabitants of the earth.
 He fashions their hearts alike (or individually); he considers (or understands) all their works (Psalm 33:12-15).

 It is unfortunate that the violence of man has taken its place in society; with the righteous often remaining silent.

 Napoleon, the French Emperor, one of the greatest military masterminds of his time stated: The World suffers not because of violence done by the wicked but because the righteous keep silence.

-The Lord Jesus Christ pointed the way towards non-violence of man: Blessed are the meek for they shall inherit the earth.
+The Lord Jesus Christ pointed the way towards the non-violence of man, in saying: Blessed are the meek for they shall inherit the earth (or land).
 Blessed are they which do hunger and thirst after righteousness; for they shall be filled.
-Blessed is he that is merciful, for they shall obtain mercy.
-Blessed are the peacemakers: for they shall be called the sons of God (Matthew 5:5-9).
+Blessed are the merciful: for they shall obtain mercy.
+Blessed are the pure in heart: for they shall see God.
+Blessed are the peacemakers: for they shall be called the children (or sons) of God (Matthew 5:5-9).